nexssp/cli/README.md

 nexss ps stop 1234 # stop process (windows kill as there is only emulation) with id (you can kill any process you like on OS.
 Be careful)
 ```

+### Known Issues

+When you use nexss PROGRAMMER project, there is an issue with execute file in the src/ folder.
+It will not work: nexss file.php, you need to run it from main folder eg. nexss src/file.php

 ## Useful links

 For Stdin, Stdout, Stderr in Nexss PROGRAMMER is JSON for default templates however you can use the format as you like XML, etc.